asciara/Competitions_and_Exercises/README.md

-## Tutorials and Exercises
+## Competitions and Exercises

-Practice notebooks for exercises found here and there
+Notebooks about Machine Learning competitions I participated in + practice notebooks for exercises found here and there